Sunnova Energy International Inc. (NOVA) – Don’t Be So Quick to Call it Dead

 The top institutional shareholder in the company is ECP ControlCo, LLC with over 16.91 million shares valued at $763.22 million.
 The investor’s holdings represent 15.65% of the NOVA Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 9.58 million shares valued at $432.4 million to account for 8.87% of the shares outstanding.
 The other top investors are Vanguard Group, Inc. (The) which holds 4.65 million shares representing 4.30% and valued at over $209.86 million, while Invesco Ltd. holds 3.28% of the shares totaling 3.54 million with a market value of $159.73 million.

-The stock witnessed a -0.41% loss in the last 1 month and extending the period to 3 months gives it a -2.96%, and is 2.46% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 11.11% over the week and 9.13% over the month.
+The stock witnessed a -20.43% loss in the last 1 month and extending the period to 3 months gives it a -5.00%, and is -18.18% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 14.08% over the week and 10.72% over the month.

 Sunnova Energy International Inc. (NOVA) Analyst Forecasts

-Sunnova Energy International Inc. is expected to release its quarterly report on 05/20/2021 and quarterly earnings per share for the current quarter are estimated at -$0.28 with sales reaching $44.66M over the same period.The EPS is expected to shrink by -164.60% this year, but quarterly earnings will post 39.70% year-over-year.
+Sunnova Energy International Inc. is expected to release its quarterly report on 05/20/2021 and quarterly earnings per share for the current quarter are estimated at -$0.27 with sales reaching $44.66M over the same period.The EPS is expected to grow by 30.70% this year, but quarterly earnings will post 39.70% year-over-year.

 Sunnova Energy International Inc. (NOVA) Insider Activity